-I had a nice singing voice, so my parents, teachers, and friends encouraged me to sing a solo for the program.
+I had a nice singing voice even then, so my parents, teachers, and friends encouraged me to sing a solo for the program.
 But in my mind, singing was too common, too boring.
 I wanted to do something unique, something unexpected, something unforgettable.

 So rather than stick with singing, which was something I was good at and felt comfortable doing, I chose to do something I had absolutely no talent for and looked like a bull in a china closet even attempting: gymnastics.

 I’d taken gymnastics briefly before, just long enough to tumble in the gym’s Spring Recital.
 I was the girl performing the routine on the sidelines.
 My coach singled me out to be a “line leader” so that the rest of the class could watch me—me!—and thereby stay together.
 Although it would be several years before I realized it, this was in reality a shameless ploy for getting the tall clumsy redhead out of the lineup, so her awkward performance wouldn’t mar the effect of an entire class of pixies cartwheeling, somersaulting, and pirouetting in perfect unison.

 Long story short, my tumbling routine at the talent show was a miserable failure.
 I fell into a row of folding chairs and made a terrible racket, so the emcee closed the curtains on me early, before I could break something.
 Inwardly, I chafed.
 If only I’d had more time, better lighting, a fancier costume, stronger muscles, a more clever coach… then I could have been the star of the show.

 But God had given me neither the talent nor the body for gymnastics.
 What He had given me was a gift for music and a beautiful voice.
 If I had been smart, I would have taken that and run with it.